IAF scrambles fighter jets after bomb scare on Iranian civilian plane in Indian airspace | Business

 ''After a while, intimation was received from Tehran to disregard the bomb scare, following which, the aircraft continued on its journey towards its final destination,'' it said.

+The news agency said the statement was released in reaction to the news regarding the bomb threat.

+''As soon as the pilot was alerted about the possibility of a bomb attack, he informed the control tower and requested an emergency landing in India,'' it said and added that such reports seem to be aimed at disturbing security and mental peace.

-According to ATC sources, the incident happened on the Mahan Air flight W581 that was flying from Tehran to Guangzhou.
-Meanwhile, a senior Delhi Police officer said they received a call about the bomb scare in a Tehran-China flight from the Air Traffic Control but soon they were informed by the ATC that the flight was not landing in Delhi.
+Meanwhile, a senior Delhi Police officer said they received a call about the bomb scare on an Iran-China flight from the Air Traffic Control but soon they were informed by the ATC that the flight was not landing in Delhi.

 It is learnt that the ATC at Delhi airport remained in contact with the IAF when the aircraft was in Indian airspace.